Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 Sure, you get the ‘harder lesson for double XP’ thing that pops up every so often.

-But I’m talking about the skills in units 9 and 10 of a course.
+But I’m talking about the levels in the latter units of a course.
 The hard stuff.

 There’s no compensation for this XP-wise.
-Those coasting in the early skills or rinsing timed challenges will almost always come out on top of those who are trying to make progress in their course.
+Those who only review the early units or spend their time bashing out timed challenges will almost always come out on top of those who are trying to make progress in their course.

 And then there’s the premium membership.
 No ads.
 No hearts.

-This not only speeds up the lessons but also allows premium users to keep ploughing on — even after making 5 or more mistakes.
+This not only speeds up the lessons but also allows premium users to keep plowing on — even after making 5 or more mistakes.

 The bottom line — the leagues simply aren’t an accurate reflection of the thing that matters most on Duolingo: learning a language.